adhanif/MERN_Stack_Diabetes_APP/README.md

 - `server/middleware/` - Contains middleware functions used by the routes.
 - `server/models/` - Contains the Mongoose models for interacting with the MongoDB database.
 - `server/routes/` - Contains the API routes for handling different endpoints.
 - `server/utils/` - Contains the error response function and geocoder connection setup.
 - `server/index.js` - Entry point for the backend application.
 - `server/uploads/` - Stores uploaded files.

+# Contributing

+Contributions to the TypeOne Diabetes App are welcomed and encouraged!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`
+3. Commit your changes: `git commit -m "Add your commit message"`
+4. Push to your branch: `git push origin feature/your-feature-name`
+5. Create a pull request detailing your changes and explaining the purpose of your contribution.

+# License

+This project is licensed under the **TYPE ONE APP Team**.